-Avatar: The Last Airbender: Ozai is a complete sociopath.
-While Azula has tendencies, she is revealed to have a deeply buried conscience, and is nearly completely dependent on her father's approval, making her more of a narcissist.
-Ozai, by contrast, doesn't seem to feel anything for anybody but himself.
+Avatar: The Last Airbender: Princess Azula and Fire Lord Ozai.
+The latter doesn't seem to feel anything for anybody but himself.
 Not his son Zuko, his daughter Azula, his brother Iroh... he doesn't even bat an eyelid when admitting he framed and banished his own wife!
-The saddest part is that neither of them used to be this way, but the conditions in which they group up and the parental influence on them shaped them into being such uncaring, self-centered monsters.
-Word of God has it that, since she's still just a teenager, Azula might get better with time.
-Ozai... not so much.
+The saddest part is that neither of them used to be this way, but the conditions in which they grew up and the parental influence on them shaped them into being such uncaring, self-centered monsters.

-Second, we have Unalaq.
-He has a superficial charm which he uses to put a rift between Korra and her father, as well as Korra and Tenzin so he can become Korra's spirituality teacher.
-He fakes caring about his brother Tonraq (Korra's father), Korra herself, and Eska and Desna while things are going his way and honestly seems surprised when his fleet takes over the Southern Water Tribe the people have an objection to it.
+Unalaq has a superficial charm which he uses to put a rift between Korra and her father, as well as Korra and Tenzin so he can become Korra's spirituality teacher.
+He fakes caring about his brother Tonraq (Korra's father), Korra herself, and Eska and Desna while things are going his way and honestly seems surprised when people object to his fleet taking over the Southern Water Tribe.
 And when all of his pretense is stripped away, he becomes a cruel, absolutely heartless man who cares for absolutely no one.
 Not even his wife in the North, nor his son and daughter.
 All he cares about is his power and increasing it, to the point of releasing the equivalent of Satan himself, Vaatu and then merging with it to become the equivalent of the Anti Christ.
 To this end, if he has to kill a 11 year old girl or even his own niece, he doesn't care.

-Eric Cartman in South Park is a perfect example of a sociopath with particuarly poor impulse control.
+Eric Cartman is a perfect example of a sociopath with particularly poor impulse control.
 First of all, he displays zero empathy for any living person, nor has he ever shown any feelings of guilt for anything.
 His list of crimes is vast, but he has committed them frequently just to alleviate boredom, or for an immature personal gain.
-When he thought he was dead and a ghost, he endeavoured to attone for his sins, but only did so to stop being a ghost - he didn't consider he might otherwise go to Hell.
-He showed no sympathy for the suffering Butters went through for helping him, and once he realised he hadn't been a ghost, he considered all these acts of attonement a waste of time.
+When he thought he was dead and a ghost, he endeavored to atone for his sins, but only did so to stop being a ghost - he didn't consider he might otherwise go to Hell.
+He showed no sympathy for the suffering Butters went through for helping him, and once he realized he hadn't been a ghost, he considered all these acts of atonement a waste of time.
 Cartman has one exception to his otherwise total lack of empathy: his mother Liane, for whom he at least has some feeling and sympathy that isn't completely self-interested.
 It's the exception that proves the rule and the extremely narrow range of his empathy, though, as Cartman bullies and manipulates his own mother mercilessly.

 Kevin 11 from Ben 10, and when the Time Skip sequel shows had him become good, first Kevin's Evil Counterpart Darkstar and then the evil alien Aggregor came around to fill the void.